 Panama does have some discounts for retirees that should be factored in to the cost of living.
 This includes 50 percent off entertainment, 25 percent off airline tickets, 15 percent off hospital bills and so on.
 But keep in mind the cost of living is still higher in Panama City than in Medellín.
 In Medellín, there are fewer discounts like this available.

 Medellín wins here.
 The temperature during the year in Medellín averages 72.5 °F (22.5 °C).
-Medellín is also known as “La Ciudad de la Eterna Primavera”, or the city of eternal spring.
+The Medellín weather and climate is a benefit of living in the city.
+Also, Medellín is known as “La Ciudad de la Eterna Primavera”, or the city of eternal spring.
 The average temperature in Medellín typically only varies by about 1 °F during the year.

 In Medellín, the high daily average temperature ranges from 81.0 to 82.8 ° F (27.0 to 28.2 °C).
 And the low daily average ranges from 61.7 to 63.3 ° F (16.5 to 17.4 °C).